 Click here for more information about our Fire & Gas Mapping Software, Effigy.

 Fire and Gas Requirement Specification

-All of the requirements developed during the risk analysis and conceptual design phases, and other safety critical requirements, need to be collected and presented in a document that can be used for subsequent detailed design engineering.
-Kenexis assists in the preparation of fire and gas system requirements specifications packages that ensure a sound design basis and provide a guideline for subsequent acceptance testing activities.
+All of the requirements developed during the risk analysis and conceptual design phases, and other safety critical requirements, need to be collected and presented in a consolidated document, commonly called system requirements specification (SRS), that can be used for subsequent detailed design engineering.
+Kenexis assists in the preparation of fire and gas SRS packages that ensure a sound design basis and provide a guideline for subsequent acceptance testing activities.

-Kenexis engineers are experienced in the authoring of safety requirement specifications (SRS) and ensure that the systems integrator is provided with an easy to follow detailed design document for implementation of the fire and gas system while providing the end user with complete documentation of the design of basis.
+Our strong engineering experience in the authoring of SRS in multiple industries including fire and gas engineering, ensure that the systems integrator is provided with an easy to follow detailed design document for implementation of the fire and gas system while providing the end user with complete documentation of the design of basis.

 Maintenance and Testing (Validation) Support